mentalinc/flick_scrape_halfhour/README.md

 Run "which ruby" to find the install path if the above doesn't work

 You can then setup a cron job using the above code to have the scrape run daily to also give you the most up to date info.
 Make sure you don't hammer the website scraping.
 The data is only updated once a day so dont do minute or hourly scrapes as there will be no new data...

+## example crontab line
+crontab -e
+13 6,17,21 * * * xvfb-run /home/[username]/.rbenv/shims/ruby /home/[username]/flick_scrape/main.rb >> /home/[username]/flick_scrape/cron.log

 Data is outputted as CSV to `flickDailyFormated.csv` and if configured will insert into an influxDB (refer above).